William Legge, 2nd Earl of Dartmouth: Secretary for the Colonies

-In 1772, in correspondence with Sir William Johnson, the Superintendent of Northern Indian Affairs in America, he suggested that there was no reasonable way the British Government could support new trade regulations with the Indians.

-He sympathised with Johnson's arguments but stated the Colonies did not seem inclined to concur with any new regulations.

 Philanthropy

 Lord Dartmouth was a large donor to and the leading trustee for the English trust that would finance the establishment of the Moor's Charity School, in Lebanon, Connecticut, by Eleazar Wheelock to educate and convert the Indians.
+Legge was unusual as an aristocrat of this period by being a Methodist and attending the Wednesbury Methodist meetings, where fellow Methodists – many of them colliers and drovers – knew him as "Brother Earl".

 Wheelock subsequently founded Dartmouth College in Hanover, New Hampshire, naming the school in Lord Dartmouth's honour, in hopes of getting his financial support.
 Lord Dartmouth refused.
 In London, Lord Dartmouth supported the new Foundling Hospital, a charitable institution for the care and maintenance of London's abandoned children.
 He served as a vice-president of the organisation from 1755 until his death.
 The famous painter Sir Joshua Reynolds painted the Earl's portrait and donated it to the hospital.

 The portrait is still in the Foundling Hospital Collection and can be seen at the Foundling Museum in London.
 He was admitted a Fellow of the Royal Society on 7 November 1754.